Experts recommend homemade or five-layer masks

 Warn against use of N95 masks with valves

-Nashik: On the backdrop of warning issued by Ministry of Health against the inappropriate use of valved N95 masks, critical care physician and president of Indian Medical Association, Sameer Chandratre has recommended use of five layer masks or homemade masks stating that N95 masks with valves can be detrimental for preventing COVID-19.
+On the backdrop of warning issued by Ministry of Health against the inappropriate use of valved N95 masks, critical care physician and president of Indian Medical Association, Sameer Chandratre has recommended use of five-layer masks or homemade masks stating that N95 masks with valves can be detrimental for preventing COVID-19.

 When used to prevent the spread of COVID-19, valved masks would protect the user but could potentially end up harming others near them, he said.